EOEPCA/eoepca/README.md

 Infrastructure | [CREODIAS](./creodias/README.md) | n/a *(local developer platform)*
 Kubernetes Cluster | [Rancher Kubernetes Engine](./kubernetes/README.md) | [Minikube](./minikube/README.md)
 EOEPCA System Deployment<br>(`flux`) | [EOEPCA GitOps](./system/clusters/README.md) | [EOEPCA GitOps](./system/clusters/README.md)
-EOEPCA System Deployment<br>([Deployment Guide](https://deployment-guide.docs.eoepca.org/)) | [Deployment Guide]([./system/clusters/README.md](https://deployment-guide.docs.eoepca.org/)) | [Deployment Guide](https://deployment-guide.docs.eoepca.org/)
+EOEPCA System Deployment<br>([Deployment Guide](https://deployment-guide.docs.eoepca.org/)) | [Deployment Guide](https://deployment-guide.docs.eoepca.org/) | [Deployment Guide](https://deployment-guide.docs.eoepca.org/)
 Acceptance Test | [Run Test Suite](./test/acceptance/README.md) | [Run Test Suite](./test/acceptance/README.md)

-NOTE that, with release v1.0, the number of system components has been expanded to the point where it is more difficult to make a full system deployment in minikube, due to the required resource demands.
+NOTE that, with release v1.1, the number of system components has been expanded to the point where it is more difficult to make a full system deployment in minikube, due to the required resource demands.
+Nevertheless, it is possible to make a minikube deployment to a single node with sufficient resources (4 cpu, 16GB) - as illustrated by the [Deployment Guide](https://deployment-guide.docs.eoepca.org/).

 NOTE also that the [Deployment Guide](https://deployment-guide.docs.eoepca.org/) provides a more detailed description of the deployment and configuration of the components, supported by some shell scripts that deploy the components directly using `helm` (rather than using `flux` GitOps).
 The Deployment Guide represents a more informative introduction, and the supporting scripts assume `minikube` out-of-the-box.